Kong/insomnia-docs/docs/insomnia/git-sync.md

 ---

 {:.alert .alert-primary}
 **Note**: Sync with Git applies only to Design Documents at this time.
 Collections use our own Insomnia Sync for versioning.
-To learn about version control sync for Collections, refer to [Version Control Sync](/insomnia/version-control-sync).
+To learn about version control sync for Collections, refer to [Insomnia Sync](/insomnia/insomnia-sync).

 Sync with Git is a built-in feature for Design Documents that enables you to configure your repository to an external Git version control system like GitHub or BitBucket.